vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **7. Longer retention**

 By default, Timber offers 6 months retention,  far exceeding the industry standard (1 week - 1 month).
 This means you can use that data for analytical purposes without issue.
 Need your data longer?
-Retention can be extended for up to 10 years if it suits your fancy :).
+No problem, retention can be extended as needed.

 **7. Trace requests through your stack**

 Because Timber sits in your app, it can assign each request a unique id and relate them.
 This means you can see how a request travels through your entire system and at which point the issue arose.

-**8. Out of the box usefulness.
-Less time configuring.**
+**8. Less time configuring.**

-Last, but not least, because Timber defines a schema for your logs, this makes it possible to pre-configure your applications.
+Since Timber doesn't have to account for arbitrary log structures, it's incredibly useful out of the box – it can make assumptions about your log data.
+This means we immediately recognize log level, status and context data which means things just work.

-**9. We're here to help******
+**9. We're here to help**

 The Timber team is here to help you and that if you have custom requirements you should reach out to see if we can meet them.